spencertipping/tau/README.md

 ## Next steps
+Stuff I should do in order to move forwards:

++ Figure out how to get transparent frames (`libxcb` probably)
++ Vector sketching UI/language, incrementally-developed
+  + Figure out how to render text into this

-Independent things that can be executed:
+Independent things that _can_ be executed:

 + [x] Finalize prototype record format
 + [ ] Fabric prototype (note that we'll probably rewrite the original)